zoma00/portfo/README.md

-Here’s a customized README file for your Python Flask portfolio repository based on the information you provided:

 # Hazem Elbatawy's Portfolio

 Welcome to my portfolio!
 This repository showcases my work as a Python Backend Developer, primarily using Flask and Django.